 You can select from the most popular markets and, once you have added them to your bet, you can calculate your own odds.

-For example, you can choose First Goalscorer, Both Teams to Score and number of corners to create one single bet with the price for the combined selections.
+For example, you can choose First Goalscorer, Both Teams to Score and number of corners on any Soccer match to create one single bet with the price for the combined selections.

 How to build your bet

 You can make up to six selections to create your unique bet.
 Choose from a wide range of markets, including (when available on the selected fixture):

 - Match Result (Full Time or Half Time)

 - Number of Goals Scored

 - Players to Score (Anytime, First, Last, 2 or More, 3 or More)

 - To Qualify or To Lift the Trophy

 Make your selection and this will be added to the Bet Builder slip; repeat the process for up to five more markets and you can then calculate your own odds.
 Once you are happy with your bet, select the price displayed on the Bet Builder slip and the bet will be added to your bet slip.